DashBouquet/dashbouquet.github.io/gitflow.md

 * Don't leave out commented code or `console.log` statements

-###Branches
+### Branches
 * We use **master** only to deliver stable builds.
 You are not allowed to push to it directly.
 Now branch `master` is a current state of application on stage
+* We use **dev** as a current development branch
 * While developing a feature you should create **feature/feature-name**
-* For each task/fix/feature should be created separate branch
+* For each task/fix/feature should be created separate branch.
+You may concat several tasks into a bigger feature.
+Name branches properly.
-* After finishing of feature `pull request` should be created
+* After finishing of feature `pull request` should be created.
+Ask for [Code review](code_review.md) if you want to.
 * Notify lead developer or team lead to put a code review on it
 * After code review feature branch should be merged to `master`
 * On `master` updating CI service starting deployment to stage